 Why should someone sponsor your organization?
 Generally it is because they want business contacts or they believe in and want to be affiliated with your organization's mission.
-Ask current and previous sponsors what they like best about their sponsorship and what can be improved for next time.
-What was valuable to them?
+Ask current and previous sponsors what they like best about their sponsorship, what was valuable and what can be improved for next time.